bigbadblunt/homeassistant-lightwave2/README.md

 4608|1200|Down button press and hold
 4864|1300|Down button release after long press

+For sockets the codes are the "up button" versions.

 ## Thanks
 Credit to Warren Ashcroft whose code I used as a base https://github.com/washcroft/LightwaveRF-LinkPlus